mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Presets
 -------

-So here’s some things to consider with the brush-presets that you use:
+So here are some things to consider with the brush-presets that you use:

 Anti-aliasing versus jagged pixels
 """"""""""""""""""""""""""""""""""